 “Wei Wuxian,” Jiang Cheng called in the very same breath.

 But Wei Wuxian did not linger on what expression Jiang Cheng wore; he took Chenqing in hand without even dismounting, and called forth the corpses buried all around them.

 They were out of the earth in a matter of seconds.
 Twenty, thirty of them, all in grievous states of decay, surrounding the Ouyang cultivators and those who had followed them.
 Many of them lost their composure before the ghastly sight and retreated on their own.
 Those who did not, the corpses flattened to the dirt and disarmed quickly.

 Wei Wuxian galloped to him quickly.
-He jumped off of the riled, frightened horse, helping the young omega boy down with him and giving him to Wen Ning.
+He jumped off of the riled, frightened horse, helping the young kunze boy down with him and giving him to Wen Ning.
 “You take them up to your sister now,” he told him in a hurry.
 “I’ll join you in a moment.”

 “Young master Wei—”

 “Just go, Wen Ning.”